We at the University of Notre Dame MBA Program are delighted that you have decided to apply to our program.

 An Admissions Committee-initiated interview provides the Admissions Committee with more information about you.
-Whether a request is received or not is not an indication of the outcome of your application.
 Interviews are typically conducted by our admissions staff, Notre Dame alumni or by trained student interviewers.
-Admissions Committee-initiated interviews may be conducted on-campus, off-campus or over the phone.
+Admissions Committee-initiated interviews may be conducted on-campus, off-campus, online, video call, or over the phone.
 All interviews are evaluated equally, regardless of interviewer, location or how initiated.

 Fellowships and Financial Aid

 Fellowships are open to all domestic and international applicants.

 Those who wish to be considered must designate so on their applications.
 Incomplete applications missing any information will not be included in fellowship decisions.